B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 How do you get started with B2B SaaS influencer marketing?

-• Search LinkedIn, Twitter, or Slack communities for people with engagement
+• Search LinkedIn, Twitter, or Slack communities for people with engagement.
+Or use a platform like Passionfroot.

 • Focus on micro-influencers with real followers in your niche